Shalj/PuppyAdoption/README.md

 <!--- What are you especially proud of? -->
 ★ MVVM
 ★ Hilt
-★ Anything else you like XD
+★ Shining things in your eyes.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->